ArPiRobot/arpirobot.github.io/docs/guide/setup/setuppi.md

 # Setup the Raspberry Pi

-First you need to setup the Raspberry Pi with the custom ArPiRobot image (which is just a modified version of Raspberry Pi OS).
+Before using the robot, you need to setup the Raspberry Pi with the custom ArPiRobot image (which is just a modified version of Raspberry Pi OS).

 ## Requirements
 Before starting you will need a computer<sup>&ast;</sup>, a [supported Raspberry Pi](../hardware/supportedhardware.md), a power supply for the Raspberry Pi (this can be a 2A or greater USB power adapter, a 2A or greater battery pack, etc), a micro SD card (at least 8GB), and a way to connect the micro SD card to your computer.